 The CRP will fund only one computer (desktop or laptop) per faculty or staff member.
 When a laptop computer is provided from the replacement budget, it will not normally include peripheral devices (external keyboard, monitor, mouse, docking station, extra batteries, etc.).

 Computers are the property of the university.
 If a faculty or staff member leaves the university, the leased computer assigned to them must be returned to ITS shortly after the person’s last day.
 We will reset, update our inventory, and reassign it if the position is to be replaced by another person.
 If a faculty member is departing the university, the computer must be turned into ITS as all new faculty members will receive new computer of their choice.
+ITS will contact the departing employee's supervisor regarding status of the position and computer.

 All computers purchased by any department or school at the University of San Diego (USD), are property of USD, unless otherwise stipulated by specific written contract through external funding agencies.
 ITS provides computer technology support for departments and schools throughout USD that meet ITS”s software and hardware standards.
 All computers meeting the standards will be supported by the appropriate personnel in the department of Desktop Support Services/Information Technology Services.